lokalise/shared-ts-libs/packages/app/background-jobs-common/README.md

 This library provides a basic abstraction over BullMQ-powered background jobs.
 There are two types available:

-- AbstractBackgroundJobProcessor: a base class for running jobs, it provides a NewRelic and logger integration plus basic API for enqueuing jobs.
+- AbstractBackgroundJobProcessor: a base class for running jobs, it provides a instrumentation and logger integration plus basic API for enqueuing jobs.
-- AbstractStepBasedJobProcessor: a base class for step-based jobs.
-Logic has to be defined in classes that implement a `JobStep` interface and have a job data which extends `StepBasedJobData` type

 ## Getting Started